-After installing and starting the Job Scheduler server, you must create a metadata definition in SAS Management Console to identify the server.
+After installing and starting the Process Manager server, you must create a metadata definition in SAS Management Console to identify the server.

-To create the LSF server definition:
+To create the Process Manager server definition:

-- 1 From the navigation tree, select the Server Manager plug-in, then select NewServer from the pop-up menu, the Actions menu, or the toolbar.
-The New Server Wizard starts. - 2 In the Server Type window, select Platform Job Scheduler Server as the server type you want to define.
+- 1 From the navigation tree, select the Server Manager plug-in, then select New Server from the pop-up menu, the Actions menu, or the toolbar.
+The New Server Wizard starts. - 2 In the Server Type window, select Platform Process Manager Server as the server type you want to define. - 3 Follow the windows in the New Server Wizard to define the server.
+In the Connection Options window, specify the authentication domain, host and port number for the Process Manager server you previously installed and started (see "Installing Load Sharing Facility and Process Manager Servers" on page 143).